daniellmb/AQUA/README.md

 ### aqua.project.json

-Used to configure AQUA settings that apply to an individual project
+Used to configure aqua settings that apply to an individual project

   * `id`: **Required** String; a short but unique id for the project
   * `name`: **Required** String; a descriptive name of the project